If you struggle with high blood sugar, you’re not alone; the latest figures indicate that 1 in 3 American adults have elevated glucose levels [ 49

 Probiotics are live microorganisms that have long been known to support immunity, digestion, and heart health.
 However, emerging evidence suggests that certain probiotic strains (such as Lactobacillus acidophilus, L. casei, L. rhamnosus, L. bulgaricus, L. lactis, Bifidobacterium breve, B. longum, B. infantis, B. lactis, Streptococcus thermophilus and Bacillus coagulans) can be beneficial for reducing HbA1c and fasting insulin/plasma glucose levels [ 50

-One study found that those with type 2 diabetes experienced lower total cholesterol and triglycerides, higher HDL (“good”) cholesterol, and lower blood pressure after taking probiotics for more than 8 weeks [ 11 12
+Studies have found that those with type 2 diabetes experienced lower total cholesterol and triglycerides, higher HDL (“good”) cholesterol, and lower blood pressure after taking probiotics for more than 8 weeks [ 11 12

 Probiotics are naturally found in certain foods (such as fermented yogurt, kefir, sauerkraut, kimchi, and kombucha), as well as in your gut.

-Probiotics can also be taken as a supplement, but it’s recommended to choose one that contains at least 1 million CFUs/gram [ 13 this product
+Probiotics can also be taken as a supplement, but it’s recommended to choose one that contains at least 1 million CFUs/gram [ 13

 While there are no precautions associated with probiotics, it’s recommended to speak with your doctor before starting a probiotic supplement to determine the right dosage amount.